My Al Capone Museum | home

 Jim Colosimo's cafe novelty matchbook.

 Al Capone was never a manager at Colosimo's.
-Even if were true, know that Al Capone would never in a million years accept that his name be put on matchbooks showing that he was a manager.
+Even if it were true, know that Al Capone would never in a million years accept that his name be put on matchbooks showing that he was a manager.
 (Proof of employment).
-That would have lead him to the slammer faster, since he had paid no income tax.
+That would have led him to the slammer faster, since he had paid no income tax.

 Real Colosimo matchbooks are plain, with no mention of stars and employees.
-Ask yourself this question, stars names that appeared there changed weekly, so why would Colosimo's print up costly matchbooks for one event?
+Ask yourself this question: Stars names that appeared there changed weekly, so why would Colosimo's print up costly matchbooks for one event?

 Now, I would never disparage the good name of any Autograph auctioneers or Ebay sellers.
 They are good at what they do.

-They must hold their name up to higher standards in order for their solid reputations stand out and make them profits.
+They must hold their name up to higher standards in order for their solid reputations to stand out and make them profits.
 Unfortunately, as in everything, there are a few bad ones.

 What determines value and price?